Ms. Splosion Man: Reception

 1UP.com's Ray Barnholt awarded the title an A rating and praised the single and multiplayer modes.
 Nick Chester of Destructoid called it a step up from 'Splosion Man.
 He noted that fans of the first will enjoy the game: "If you enjoyed the developer's first incendiary platformer, you've got no excuse not to go pink for Ms. Splosion Man".
 Official Xbox Magazine's Tyler Cocke praised the wonderful levels, excellent humor and charm but criticized the long load times between levels and menus.
 Terry Terrones of GamePro praised the vast amount of content for the asking price.
 He stated it had "a ton of great content to choose from, from concept art to videos and more".

 GameSpot's Carolyn Petit lauded the game's level design and cooperative mode.
 She felt it had many funny moments and extras, as well as great replay value.
 She criticized some of the visuals and puzzles that hinder some moments.
 Brad Shoemaker from Giant Bomb expressed some disappointment in the game: "Given all the improvements and additions and craziness, though, it's a little disappointing that I didn't enjoy playing this sequel as much as the first one".
 His criticisms included the amount of time it takes for Ms. Splosion Man to reach her full speed, and the lack of air control.
 In addition, he felt the game required a certain amount of "guesswork" to get through some levels, and that players have been put off by the trial-and-error segments present within the game.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Ms. Splosion Man for "Downloadable Game of the Year".